-Drop-in anchors should only be installed in fully cured concrete that is at least 4" thick.* All measurements in this installation guide assume a bare, level concrete
+Drop-in anchors should only be installed in fully cured concrete that is at least 4″ thick.* All measurements in this installation guide assume a bare, level concrete surface.

 Check for hazards

-Always check for hazards such as water pipes, gas lines, and underground wiring before drilling.
+Always check for hazards such as water pipes, gas lines, and underground wiring before digging.

 Clean the surface

 Dirt and debris can affect the line of sight and disrupt placement of the bollards.